-This will help you create awareness about your nonprofit organisation’s cause and get help digitally.
+This will help you create awareness about your nonprofit organization’s cause and get help digitally.
 Moreover, you can also connect with your beneficiaries to provide regular updates, connect and communicate with them.

 These steps and improvement methods may help you overcome some negative impacts of the COVID-19 pandemic.
-That said, the nonprofit organisation section may continue to feel the effect for the time being.
+That said, the nonprofit organization section may continue to feel the effect for the time being.

 Connect with Alaya for help today.Go back to blog >